Translating for China: A Guide

 Use SEO to your Advantage

 If you want Chinese customers to find your brand, the search experience is important.
-When an English website is translated to Chinese, it also needs to be optimized for searches in Chinese.
+When an English website is translated into Chinese, it also needs to be optimized for searches in Chinese.
 The right keywords need to be identified to help the site rank in popular Chinese search engines like Baidu.

 Don’t Forget About Social Media